GeekyAnts/NativeBase/CONTRIBUTING.md

   yarn
   ```

-- Move over to the TestBed Example App :
+- Move over to the TestBed Example App and install the dependencies :

   ```bash
   cd example